 Method: Spreader plates offer a straightforward underfloor heating solution for new build or renovation projects with joisted floors.
-This method is suitable for areas with moderate heating needs, such as upper floor bedrooms, often paired with boilerpowered systems.
+This method is suitable for areas with moderate heating needs, such as upper floor bedrooms, often paired with boiler-powered systems.

-- Joist spacing: Ensure a joist centre spacing of 400mm for optimal system compatibility. - Insulation: Additional insulation (not included) is recommended beneath the spreader plates to improve heat distribution and efficiency. - Floor construction: For upper floors, consider implementing a temporary "false floor" within the joists during installation to ensure worker safety and prevent falls. - Heating output: While suitable for specific areas like bedrooms, this system or bathrooms.
+- Joist spacing: Ensure a joist centre spacing of 400mm for optimal system compatibility. - Insulation: Additional insulation (not included) is recommended beneath the spreader plates to improve heat distribution and efficiency. - Floor construction: For upper floors, consider implementing a temporary "false floor" within the joists during installation to ensure worker safety and prevent falls. - Heating output: While suitable for specific areas like bedrooms, this system might require supplementary heating in high-demand areas like living rooms or bathrooms.